EJ72/RizomLink-for-Cinema4D/README.md

       Get Button: Manually retrieve updated UV data from RizomUV and apply it to the selected Cinema 4D object.

-      Auto Update Mode: Enables continuous monitoring of UV changes in Cinema 4D, automatically sending updates to RizomUV in real-time and vice versa.
+      Auto Update Mode: Enables continuous monitoring of UV changes in RizomUV in real-time and sends that data back to Cinema 4D.

 4. Edge Export Functionality